allan-tulane/sp22-recitation-04-jimhaines37/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**

+The problem here is that the runtime becomes too large with larger values.
+This funtion has runtime O(n^2), so it takes much longer to compute larger input sizes.
+If we were counting infinite values the runtime would be huge for the larger numbers.

 ## Part 2: Sentiment analysis